 It’s hard to believe it’s already time to start thinking about back-to-school.
 This can be an exciting, yet nerve-wracking time.
-Fortunately, there are a few steps parents can take to make back-to-school a positive and stress-free experience for their kids.
+This is especially true given the ongoing COVID-19 pandemic and continued changes with CDC recommendations.
+Even so, there are steps parents can take to make back-to-school a positive experience for their kids.

 The unfamiliar can make kids uneasy.
 Talk with them about what to expect during their first week and role play what they might do in certain situations.
-Attending open houses or meet-the-teacher events may also give kids peace of mind, especially if they are attending a new school.
+Talk about wearing masks.
+If there is something you don’t know as a parent, it’s okay to admit that you aren’t sure, but that you’ll find out together.
+Keep up-to-date on communications from your child’s school.
+Find out if there are ways to connect with teachers or to get a tour of the school.
 Finally, purchase school supplies and complete any other preparations early, so your child can enjoy the last few days of summer break.

 During summer, late nights and late mornings can become the norm in terms of a sleep schedule.
 A few weeks before school starts, ease your child back into a more school-friendly sleep routine with consistent bedtimes.
 The start of the school year can be very challenging when children are not well rested, so also make sure to practice good sleep habits:

 - Do not allow televisions in children’s bedrooms.

 - Turn off other electronics or cell phones at least 30 minutes before lights out.

 - Limit caffeine and do not consume any leading up to bedtime.

 These are valuable tips for parents, too.
 It’s helpful to set a good example for your kids to follow.
 Click here

 for more sleep schedule recommendations for children to get them on track to start the new school year.